paulocsanz/arraystring/README.md

 Why pay the cost of heap allocations of strings with unlimited capacity if you have limited boundaries?

-Array based strings always occupy the full space in memory, so they may use more memory (in the stack) than dynamic strings.

 Stack based strings are generally faster to create, clone and append to than heap based strings (custom allocators and thread-locals may help with heap based ones).

-But that becomes less true as you increase the array size, 255 bytes is the maximum we accept (bigger will just wrap) and it's probably already slower than heap based strings of that size (like in `std::string::String`)
+But that becomes less true as you increase the array size, `CacheString` occuppies a full cache line, 255 bytes is the maximum we accept - `MaxString` (bigger will just wrap) and it's probably already slower than heap based strings of that size (like in `std::string::String`)

 There are other stack based strings out there, they generally can have "unlimited" capacity (heap allocate), but the stack based size is defined by the library implementor, we go through a different route by implementing a string based in a generic array.

+Array based strings always occupies the full space in memory, so they may use more memory (in the stack) than dynamic strings.

 **TODO: bench against other implementations**